kwabenasapong/openpldoc/manual/source/creating_service.rst

 Using the Media Timer
 ---------------------

-**Note:** The media timer is only available when you are using Phonon as your default player.
+**Note:** The media timer is only available when you are using System as your default player.
 Please check your media configuration here:
 :menuselection:`Settings --> Configure OpenLP --> Media`.
 Configure your player
-using Phonon with these instructions. :ref:`media_configure`.
+using System with these instructions. :ref:`media_configure`.

 The media timer is used when you have a media file in your service manager and you would like it to start and/or stop at a specified time.